gracewu42/survey_design/Survey design check list.md

 1. selective emphasis and instructions
    - don't use italics to emphasize, italics is harder to read than non-italics
-   - don't use underline and color to emphasize, respondents will assume it is a link
+   - don't use underline and color to emphasize, respondents will assume it is a clickable link
-   - use capitalization to emphasize (helpful, but distracting if used too much)
+   - use **capitalization to emphasize** (helpful, but distracting if used too much); this is a strong convention in web survey
-   - use same font and size for question stem and response options, but balded the stem, keep the response options not balded
+   - use same font and size for question stem and response options, but **balded the stem**, keep the response options not balded
-   - use italics for instructions (indicating optional, don't have to read)
+   - use **italics for instructions** (indicating optional, don't have to read)
    - don't place definition & instructions in navigational path because people will miss it
    - put the instructions between the stems/before the question stem

 2. definitions & explanations in case that respondents don't know what the words mean

-   - scroll/click to pop up vs automatically pop up vs base on age vs build into question stem: put in actual question
+   - scroll over/click to pop up vs automatically pop up vs base on age vs build into question stem: **put in actual question**

-     > advantages: visibility & easy so that people use it more; respondents can be deterred by little bit of effort
+     > advantages: visibility & easy so that people use it more; respondents can be deterred by even a little bit of effort; ensure consistency (different people answer the same question)

-   - don't place definition & instructions in navigational path because people will miss it
+   - place definition & instructions in the navigational path otherwise people will miss it; don't put them after the question stem and response categories ([Dillman, Smyth, and Christian, 2014, p.
+188](https://www.wiley.com/en-us/Internet%2C+Phone%2C+Mail%2C+and+Mixed+Mode+Surveys%3A+The+Tailored+Design+Method%2C+4th+Edition-p-9781118456149))

 ## Response format & scales

-1. strong convention about response format, need to follow it
+1. strong convention about response types you can use, need to follow it

    - radio button for single choice questions

    - check box for multiple answer questions (check all that apply)

-   - Drop boxes for nonvisible answers (like states)
+   - Drop boxes with nonvisible answers (like states)

    - never use scroll boxes with some options visible

-     > Concerns: visibility has priming effects; every format produces some priming effects; scroll boxes have the biggest priming effect
+     > Concerns: visibility has moderating effects on effects; every format produces some primacy effects; scroll boxes have the biggest primacy effect ([Couper et al., 2004](https://journals.sagepub.com/doi/10.1177/0894439303256555))

-2. alignment of response options: vertical vs horizontal vs mixed: use vertical
+1. alignment of response options: vertical vs horizontal vs mixed: use vertical

    - multiple columns artificially increase the response of first option in the second column / the second category in the first row
    - vertical alignment minimizes sideway scroll when displaying on a smartphone

-3. visual analog scale vs discrete response scale: use discrete response scale
+2. visual analog scale vs discrete response scale: use discrete response scale

-   > Concerns about visual analog scale:
+   > Concerns about visual analog scale ([Funke, 2016](https://journals.sagepub.com/doi/10.1177/0894439315575477)):
    >
+   > - takes longer
    > - high breakoff rate when using visual analog scale, increases item missing
    > - require script/flash to display, people may have it blocked
    > - people not familiar with it, therefore don't like it, especially for the older and less educated group

-4. running tallies (like sum up to 100): use it to improve the quality of answers
+3. running tallies (like sum up to 100): use it to improve the quality of answers

-   > still have concerns like arbitrarily adjusting to get 100, but did a better job
+   > still have concerns like arbitrarily adjusting to get 100, but did a better job compared to American Time-Use Survey ([Conrad et al, 2009](https://www.coursera.org/lecture/data-collection-methods/2-3-1-progress-indicators-running-tallies-t8xf9))

-5. grid/matrix questions
+4. grid/matrix questions

    - shade out the rows completed to avoid accidentally skipping
    - shade by the row, not by cell

    > Caution:
-   >
+   > - faster to do; but can accidentally miss one or click the wrong one
    > - matrix questions are automatically transformed to single questions on smartphones
    > - should consider the effect of different formats; see mobile device instructions in [Distribute web survey](#distribute-web-survey)

-6. open-ended questions
+5. open-ended questions

-   - should avoid because it is harder to type
+   - should avoid because it is harder to type in smart phones

-   - size of text box affects responses, see open-ended question in [Ensure consistent response](#ensure-consistent-response)
+   - size/type of text box affects responses, see open-ended question in [Ensure consistent response](#ensure-consistent-response)

    - provide more information if question stems are easily confusing

      > eg. county vs country: when asking for the name of the county, it is better to specify within US to avoid mistaking it for country, like asking the respondents to provide US county name

-7. number effect of scale points
+6. number effect of scale points

-   - don't use negative numbers
+   - don't use numbers, if you have to use numbers, positive numbers go with what people assume; negative numbers cause an artificial effect (don't use)

-     > eg. scale from 1 - 5 is different from scale from -2 - 2, respondents tend to go to 2 most positive categories
+     > eg. scale from 1 - 5 is different from scale from -2 - 2, respondents tend to go to 2 most positive categories ([Tourangeau, Couper, & Conrad, 2007](https://academic.oup.com/poq/article-abstract/71/1/91/1886357?redirectedFrom=fulltext))

-   - don't use color
+   - don't use color for response options

-8. picture: don't use unless you have to
+7. picture: don't use unless there is a theoretical or purposeful reason to do it (don't just do it because you can)

    > Concerns:
    >